emqx/emqx-docs/en_US/rule/backend_clickhouse.md

 # Ingest Data into ClickHouse

+### Install ClickHouse Server and Create Tables

 Steup the ClickHouse database, and set username/password to default/public.
-Taking CentOS as example:
+Take CentOS as an example:

 ```bash
 ## install dependencies